 Bounces aren’t good for your email list, because of the negative impact on deliverability and the success of your email campaigns.
 If some addresses continually bounce (due to Mailbox Full or Auto Reply/Soft bounces), it may be time to either remove from your list, but allow the contact to be added again, or include them to Do Not Mail List will make sure that the contact can never be added again (in case of non-existent email address or Blocked Contact)

-Think like a gardener, a proper pruned list in form segments shall yield fruits later.
+Think like a gardener, a properly pruned list in form segments shall yield fruits later.

 It’s Black or white.
 Ask for mailing permissions to avoid Blacklisting.